-We trust that everyone is well-cared for and finding hidden blessings in the various adjustments we are having to make during this unique and strange time of stress and inactivity in our lives.
+We are in the midst of a unique and strange time of stress and inactivity in our lives.

 It is a blessing that we can continue to join together in prayer and share in the hearing of the preaching of God’s word despite the fact that we are geographically separated.
 Please don’t forget that during this period the financial need to operate the church will continue.
 Also the need for the church to support several missionaries and outreach ministries will continue not only at home but worldwide.
 I am sure that you will want to continue to support the church financially through this time period.
 There are two ways to continue your giving to GPC:

-1. You can give tithes/offerings to the church online at https://www.gpcweb.org/giving-2.
-Click on “Donate” and it will take you to a Donations page where you can follow the directions to give.
+1. You can give tithes/offerings to the church online.
+Just hover over HOME above and click on DONATE.
+This will take you to a Donations page where you can follow the directions to give.
 (Just as in the weekly offering basket, if you wish to designate the giving to any particular ministry other than the general fund you can do that before submitting the donation.)

 2. If you prefer, you can send a check by mail to the church (16127 Lee Hwy, Gainesville, VA 20155).
 For now I plan to pick up checks and make deposits on a weekly basis.
 If that changes I will let you know.